 5. Implement a method of tarnishing stolen Bitcoins.
 Such a method is not currently part of any cryptocurrency, but a framework for such a method has been created.
 The idea is to add a function, either to the Bitcoin protocol or as an external supplement, that informs users that a particular amount of cryptocurrency is stolen money or otherwise ill-gotten.
 This would disincentivize dealing with people who steal cryptocurrencies or use them in the commission of aggressive acts, as well as dealing with people who deal with such people.

-6. Convince a majority of Bitcoin users to stop transfer of seized Bitcoins.
+6. Convince enough Bitcoin miners to use a majority of the hash rate to stop transfer of seized Bitcoins.
 This method goes one step further than tarnishing Bitcoins; it effectively freezes them.
 The blockchain is a public ledger that is a fundamental part of Bitcoin.
 The process of mining includes maintaining and updating the blockchain.
 If miners who control a majority of the hashing rate do not wish to see a particular transaction performed, they have the power to stop it by denying it any confirmations.
 While this is normally a bad thing in the form of a 51% attack on the network, it could be used to prevent governments from selling seized cryptocurrency.

 It is thus clear that Bitcoin users have many tools at their disposal to thwart agents of the state who would do to others what has been done to Ross Ulbricht.
 It is now up to each member of the Bitcoin community to use them as one sees fit.